 Study Public Relations Online

-If you’re looking for a career that’s creative, exciting and allows you to meet and mingle with a variety of people, public relations would be the perfect choice.
+If you’re looking for a career that’s creative, exciting and allows you to meet and mingle with a variety of people, public relations would be a perfect choice.

 You would be responsible for establishing effective relationships with individuals in the media to help communicate your clients brand message.
 As well as utilise a variety of traditional outlets and modern platforms to have that message heard by the masses.